KillahPotatoes/KP-Liberation/README.md

 ### Icebox content (will be moved into a possible next update)
 * Updated: Russian localization.
 Thanks to [DjHaski](https://github.com/DjHaski)
 * Tweaked: Initial FOB box doesn't have equipment in the inventory anmore.
+* Tweaked: Height check for mobile respawn now relies on `isTouchingGround` instead of z value of position.
 * Fixed: Potato 01 was created after server restart, even if there was one saved.
 * Fixed: Missing variable `stats_blufor_teamkills_by_players`.
 Also no separation between by players or not by players for teamkills anymore.